 Forgiveness of Previous Term(s)

-Under the most extenuating circumstances, you can petition to exclude from degree requirements and GPA computations up to three quarters (or up to two semesters) of coursework taken at Cal State East Bay.
+Under the most extenuating circumstances, you can petition to exclude from degree requirements and GPA computations up to two semesters of coursework taken at Cal State East Bay.
 To have your petition approved, you must meet certain conditions and follow the process described below.

 Approval of your petition requires satisfaction of all the following conditions: